leosch-coding/firmware/README.md

 Interrupt pin used: PB5

-How to open serial port: Out of time
+How to open serial port: I'll figure it out eventually

 Startup and linker file is found in `/startup`